norio-nomura/SwiftLintForXcode/README.md

 ## Install

+1. Install Xcode 8
+2. If you are using OS X 10.11, running `sudo /usr/libexec/xpccachectl` and rebooting are required for using Xcode Extension.
-1. Clone this repository
+3. Clone this repository
-2. Run `xcodebuild -scheme SwiftLintForXcode install DSTROOT=~` and install `~/Applications/SwiftLintForXcode.app`
+4. Run `xcodebuild -scheme SwiftLintForXcode install DSTROOT=~` and install `~/Applications/SwiftLintForXcode.app`

 ## Author